lejund576/blog-stphnbkr/content/about.md

 Putting my career aside, some of my interests are Audio/Visual Equipment, Fitness & Nutrition, Interior Design, Online Gaming, Photography, Sport, and Travel.

-Some of my favourite sports are Boxing, F1, Football, and Powerlifting.
+My favourite sports are Boxing, F1, Football, and Powerlifting.
 Away from the screen or keyboard, I enjoy trying to play the Piano and, in more recent times, playing Chess.

 &nbsp;